 Route:The towpath is part of Route 9 National Cycle Network so be aware of the joint use of this path by pedestrians and cyclists.
 This relaxing walk follows the towpath of the former Newry Portadown Canal, completed in 1742, it was Britain's first truly summit-level canal.
 At Knock Bridge take the towpath south towards Newry.
 The canal is on the left as you walk along this section and the River Cusher and the Belfast to Dublin railway to the right.
 The towpath was used by the horses which pulled the canal boats, known as lighters, along the canal.

 The canal runs for 18 miles from the Point of Whitecoat, just south of Portadown, to Victoria Locks at the sea south of Newry.
-It meanders through the Armagh, Banbridge, Craigavon and Newry & Mourne Council areas on its journey from Lough Neagh to the sea at Carlingford Lough.
-In this section it passes through the Banbridge and Armagh Council areas.
-The inland canal unfortunately ceased to operate over 60 years ago.
+It meanders along the borders of Counties Down and Armagh from Lough Neagh to the sea at Carlingford Lough.
+The inland canal ceased to operate commercially over 60 years ago.

 Rejoin the towpath and continue to Acton Lake/Lough Shark which is a haven for wildlife.
-The building looking out towards Acton Lake/Lough Shark was built by Armagh City and District Council as an interpretative centre on the site of the former Sluice Keeper's cottage.
-Unfortunately, it has not been in a position to date to open this facility.
+The interpretative centre at Acton Lake is run by the volunteers who are restoring the waterway.
+It is built on the site of the former Sluice Keeper's cottage.
 Water from the lake was used to help control the water level in the canal.
 The canal rose to 78ft/24 m above sea level at Poyntzpass with the section between Poyntzpass to Terryhooghan being the summit level.
 14 locks were built along the canal: 11 of them from Poyntzpass south to help the canal boats, climb to the summit level from Newry, and 3 north of Scarva to assist the descent to Lough Neagh.

-In recent times the four councils have taken on the ownership and management of the towpath and manage it jointly through the Newry Portadown Canal Committee.
+In recent times a group of volunteers have formed the Inland Waterways Association of Ireland Newry and Portadown branch.
 Their aspiration is to see the canal functioning as a waterway again.
+They can often be found at weekends restoring the canal.
 Continue to Poyntzpass ( 'Access Information' for info. on public transport).

 Please be aware that this walking route passes through urban areas and alongside an open water body.
+Volunteers who are restoring sections of the canal use power tools and saws, please heed any relevant safety information displayed.
 Care should be taken at all times.
 Please refer to the ‘Walk Safely’ information that can be found at the link below.